 - Australian Western Standard Time (AWST).

-During summer there can be up to 5 different times within the 3 time zones due to some states observing daylight saving and because daylight saving starts at different times for different states.
+During summer there can be up to 5 different times within the 3 time zones due to some states observing daylight saving or because daylight saving starts at different times for different states.
 If you consider the realm of Australia, then there are actually six time zones.
 The extra zones being:

 - Christmas Island Time (CXT);